OlivierFortier/external-dx11-overlay/src/nexus_addon/Troubleshooting-Guide-Nexus.md

 ### Nexus-specific Known issues

+- Unloading the addon while the game is running causes a crash and potentially a memory leak.
+This is normal as it is not properly implemented yet.

+#### Windows-specific: :
 - Doesn't really work with windowed mode.
-Often creates a black screen with the nexus UI flickering. (tested on Windows only, not tested on linux yet)
+Often creates a black screen with the nexus UI flickering.
-- **WINDOWS-ONLY ISSUE** : Weird scaling issue on fullscreen-windowed mode.
+- Weird scaling issue on fullscreen-windowed mode.
 The game and overlay works but sometimes the game can get stretched outside the screen and the event listener areas (where you click) are offset from where the actual UI is.